I'm a programmer from Munich.

 Apart from games, I am interested in machine learning which was a main topic in my bachelor thesis with the title "Design and implementation of an automated network simulation with network optimization through the usage of evolutionary algorithms in automotive networks".

 The majority of our projects were created by using the Unity3D-engine and C#, so that I have a profound experience with these tools.
-I also worked with C++ and OpenGL for our firespark game and of course C/C++ I worked with more often required during my studies.
+I also worked with C++ and OpenGL for our firespark game.
+Furthermore I worked with C/C++ and OpenGL for my master thesis.
 Additionally, I like python, which I used for implementing the program that I developed during my bachelor thesis.